Mortgage Refinance Break-Even Calculator: Is It Worth It?

 Other Factors to Consider

-Look beyond the break-even point for a smart refinance decision.
+Look beyond the break-even point for a smart refinance decision that fits your life, not just your spreadsheet.

 Credit Score Impact

 A 740+ score gets the best rates.
-Refinancing may ding your score temporarily, so I avoid new credit during the process.
+Refinancing may ding your score temporarily, so avoid new credit during the process and keep paying bills on time.

 Loan Term Changes